emqx/emqx-tutorial/faq/faq_en.md

 - message.acked: MQTT message is acknowledged
 - message.dropped: MQTT message is dropped

-## Q: What's webSocket?
-When to use websocket to connect EMQ X?
+## Q: What's WebSocket?
+When to use Websocket to connect EMQ X?

-A: WebSocket is a full-duplex communication based on HTTP protocol, user can realize dual communications  beween browser and server.
+A: WebSocket is a full-duplex communication based on HTTP protocol, user can realize dual communications between browser and server.
 Through Websocket, server can push message to web browser.
 EMQ X provides support of WebSocket, user can realize pub to topics and sub to topic from browsers.

 ## Q: I want to control topics can be used for specific clients, how to configure it in EMQ X?

 A: EMQ X can constrain clients used topics to realize device access controls.
 To use the feature, ACL (Access Control List) should be enabled, disable anonymous access and close 关闭无ACL命中的访问许可(?)
 (To debug convenient, the last 2 options are enabled by default, and please close them).

-ACL can be configured in config file, or backend databases.
+ACL can be configured in configuration file, or backend databases.
 Below is one of sample line for ACL control file, the meaning is user 'dashboard' can subscribe '$SYS/#' topic.
 ACL configuration in backend databases is similar, refer to EMQ X document for more detailed configurations.

 ```
 {allow, {user, "dashboard"}, subscribe, ["$SYS/#"]}.